Roofing Shingle Waste Calculator

 What is the average shingle waste percentage?

-Most roofs fall between 10 % and 15 % waste.
-However, roofs with multiple hips, valleys, or dormers may reach 20 % or more.
-The OneClick Code calculator determines your project’s exact number.
+Most roofs fall between 10% and 15% waste, but roofs with multiple hips, valleys or dormers can reach 20% or more.
+The OneClick Code calculator determines your project's exact number based on actual roof geometry rather than a flat average.

-Can I use this calculator for commercial roofs?
+Can I use this calculator for commercial roofing projects?

-The calculator is optimized for residential roofing codes under the IRC.
-Commercial projects governed by the IBC (International Building Code) can be run inside OneClick Code’s paid platform for precise results.
+The calculator is optimized for residential roofing under the IRC.
+Commercial projects governed by the IBC can be run inside OneClick Code's paid platform for precise, code-compliant results.

-Does the calculator include starter shingles and ridge caps?
+Does the calculator account for starter shingles and ridge caps?

-Yes — the waste calculation accounts for starter courses, ridge caps, and valleys to ensure a complete material total.
+Yes, the waste calculation includes starter courses, ridge caps and valleys to produce a complete material total.

 Can I export the waste estimate into my proposal or insurance scope?

-Absolutely.
-Download the Waste Estimate Report as a professional PDF to include in client bids, insurance supplements, or estimating platforms.
+Yes, download the Waste Estimate Report as a PDF to include in client bids, insurance supplements or estimating platforms.

 How accurate is the OneClick Code Shingle Waste Calculator?

-It’s based on verified roof geometry inputs and jurisdictional data — producing more reliable estimates than static online tools.
+It is based on verified roof geometry inputs and jurisdictional data, producing more reliable results than static online calculators that apply a blanket percentage to every job.

 Is the Shingle Waste Calculator free to use?

 A preview version is available here.
-Full functionality (PDF exports, cost integration, AHJ data) is available within the OneClick Code subscription.
+Full functionality including PDF exports, cost integration and AHJ data is included with a OneClick Code subscription.

 Get Your Shingle Waste Estimate Now